 A friend of mine owns a very old dining room table.
-It belonged to her parents, and has an heirloom aspect that she’s very proud of.
-Unfortunately, over time, some of the table leaves developed cracks.
-Not huge cracks but, still, unsightly.
+It belonged to her parents and is an heirloom that she’s very proud of.
+Unfortunately, some of the table leaves have developed cracks over time.
+They’re not huge cracks but are still unsightly.
 I wanted to help her save the table.

 The result was a nearly invisible repair.
-The heirloom table is back in business, and ready for many more years of service.
+The heirloom table is back in business and ready for many more years of service.
 It’s tips like these that can help keep your woodworking going smoothly.
 WWGOA works hard to keep the tips flowing.
-Be sure to have a look at all of our great woodshop tips.
+Be sure to have a look at all of our great woodworking tips.